pcanwar/TrancheSequence/README.md

 ## Abstract:

-The following standard allows for multi-stage schemes that aim to provide a fair and transparent approach to project management.
-The protocol utilizes smart contracts to define project milestones and a sequence of opportunities for stakeholders to evaluate and also decide on the next steps.
+The following standard is extending ERC20, ERC721, and etc and allows for multi-stage schemes that aim to provide a fair and transparent approach to on-chain time management.
+The protocol utilizes smart contracts to define time milestones and a sequence of opportunities for stakeholders to evaluate and also decide on the next steps.

 ## Motivation: